-In 1833, Keeper Elizabeth Smith wrote to the Lighthouse Board asking that a small barn be built at the station to house horses.
+In 1833, Keeper Elizabeth Smith wrote to her superior asking that a small barn be built at the station to house horses.
 The Old Field Point station, like the one at Montauk Point, was very isolated and remote in those days, and a horse and wagon was essential for getting supplies.
 The requested horse barn was built, but almost fifty years later there was an urgent request for a replacement barn, since the old one was “ready to drop to pieces.”

 An investigation launched by the Lighthouse Board concluded that the charges were “frivolous and made for an interested motive.”
 Perhaps the captain was ready to leave a hard life at sea and wanted the keeper post at Old Field Point for himself.

 The keepers at Old Field Point did assist stranded vessels as evidence by Keeper Richard Ray, who in 1923 rescued two men whose powerboat had run aground on the rocks in front of the station.
 Ray brought the two men to the lighthouse, where he provided clothing, food, and shelter for them for the next two days.

 Old Field Point Lighthouse was deactivated in 1933, after having been replaced by a beacon atop a nearby steel tower.
 The lighthouse property was conveyed to the Village of Old Field in 1935 “for public-park purposes,” however, after the bombing of Pearl Harbor in 1941, the government seized the station, along with nearby Horton Point Lighthouse, for purposes of national defense.
 Horton Point was manned by aircraft spotters, while a small Coast Guard contingent occupied Old Field Point.
 After the war, both lighthouses were returned to their communities.

 The Chief Constable of Old Field Village resides in the lighthouse, which has a living room, dining room, kitchen and den on the first floor, and three bedrooms and a bath upstairs.
 A modern beacon, now maintained by the Coast Guard, was placed back in the lantern room in 1991.
 The keeper’s dwelling from the 1824 lighthouse has served as the village hall since 1963.